 .
 Let’s say we’re promoting this video that’s about what it’s like to work here. (^ It’s a blast, btw.)
 To create our GIF, start by copying the video’s URL.
 Then, visit GIPHY’sGIF Maker tool.
 You’ll land on this page ^^^ and select one of three ways to create your GIF.
 After pasting your link or uploading your files, it’s time to get creative.
 Making the GIF has a few steps:

 - Make sure you have the right URL pasted.

 - Choose when your GIF starts.

+- Select the overall duration of your GIF.
 (Optionally, you can also add a caption or tags.)

 - Click create!

 #Video marketing tip: Liven up blog posts with GIFsClick To Tweet